 There are two computer based assessments which can be taken any time at an AAT approved assessment venue.

 There are various assessment venues and centres available for AAT computer- based exams all over the UK.

-You can study at your own pace and convenience with full tutor support through our distance learning course, also known as “home study”, “self-study” or “correspondence” course.
+You can study at your own pace and convenience with full tutor support through distance learning, also known as “home study”, “self-study” or “correspondence” course.
 We provide you with all the study material (text books, work books, question banks, revision activities, etc.) you will need to prepare for your exams.

 We will provide you with text books, work books, question banks and lecturer’s notes when you enrol.
 In addition, your tutor may also send you some activities (for practice and revision) via email from time to time.

 This is an open qualification and there are no formal qualifications required.